ZyuonRobotics/humanoid-retarget/README.md

 ##### Automatic Alignment (WIP)

-Run a GUI-based auto-alignment tool that automatically saves retargeting parameters to the configuration file.
+Run a GUI-based auto-alignment tool that automatically saves retargeting configs to the configuration file.

 #### Retargeting